 There are a few common rules that pretty much every Business Vision Statement will follow:

 - They should be short - two sentences at an absolute maximum.
 It's fine to expand on your vision statement with more detail, but you need a version that is punchy and easily memorable.

 - They need to be specific to your business and describe a unique outcome that only you can provide.
 Generic vision statements that could apply to any organization won't cut it (see our examples below for more on this point).

 - Do not use words that are open to interpretation.
-For example, saying you will 'maximize shareholder return' doesn't actually mean anything unless you specify what it actually looks like.
+For example, saying you will 'maximize shareholder return in 2022' doesn't actually mean anything unless you specify what it actually looks like.

 - Keep it simple enough for people both inside and outside your organization to understand.
 No technical jargon, no metaphors, and no business buzz-words if at all possible!

 - It should be ambitious enough to be exciting but not too ambitious that it seems unachievable.
 It's not really a matter of time-framing your vision, because that will vary by organization, but certainly, anything that has a time-frame outside of 3 to 10 years should be challenged as to whether it's appropriate.
 Writing a vision statement in 2021 Cascade recommends you aim around the year 2026, this is ambitious and far enough in the future to work towards, but not so far that your organization loses its faith and commitment.

 - It needs to align to the company values that you want your people to exhibit as they perform their work.
 We talk more about company values in this article - but once you've created those company values later on, revisit your Vision to see how well they gel.